NEVADO MISMI AND COLCA CANYON SINCE $945 USD Per Person

 - Optional: walking sticks or poles.

-will cost $58 USD per day, to carry your personal items.
+This service cost $95 USD per day, to carry your personal items.
 You will need to carry with you a daypack with your Camera, bottle of water, snacks, a fleece or something warm and a poncho in case of rain (unlikely in Dry season but as a precaution) and anything you will need before lunch as porters do not walk alongside you.
 Your bag will be waiting for you in your tent at campsites.

 Please note there are fines if you give an excess of 18 kgs so try to underpack rather than overpack.
 You can hire a porter from Arequipa to carry your pack over the base camp.